Deeks v Wells: Decision of the Judicial Committee of the Privy Council

 Deeks then appealed to the Judicial Committee of the Privy Council, at that time the highest court of appeal for the British Empire and Commonwealth, including Canada.
 Under the law at the time, she could appeal directly from the Ontario Appellate Division to the Judicial Committee, bypassing the Supreme Court of Canada.
 She could not afford a lawyer, and argued the case herself, in her late sixties.
 The panel hearing the appeal was composed of Lord Atkin, Lord Tomlin and Lord Thankerton.

 Lord Atkin gave the decision for the Judicial Committee.
 He began by noting that both the courts below agreed on the basic facts, and had concluded that there was no evidence that Wells ever saw the manuscript.
 The Judicial Committee's normal approach was not to re-hear an evidential issue of that type, but since Deeks appeared in person and was strongly committed to her case, they had decided that it was important to hear the appeal.

 However, Lord Atkin concluded that he agreed with the factual conclusions of the lower courts.
 He cited the evidence of Wells, who denied that he had ever seen the manuscript, and also the evidence of a Mr Saul, who had been responsible for reviewing the manuscript at Macmillan of Canada.
 Saul testified that the manuscript had always been in his possession.
 Lord Atkin also mentioned the testimony of Sir Frederick Macmillan, the chairman of the board of Macmillan in England, who testified that every manuscript came before the board, and the Deeks manuscript had never done so.
 Based on the review of the evidence, Lord Atkin concluded that the manuscript had never left Canada, had never been given to Wells, and Wells had not used it.

 Lord Atkin also reviewed the evidence put forth by the literary experts.
 Like the lower courts, he concluded that the evidence was not sufficient to rebut the direct evidence that the manuscript had never left Canada.
 He agreed that what similarities existed could be explained by the common nature of the topics and the common sources used by both authors.
 He also agreed with Justice Raney's categorization of Irwin's evidence as "fantastic".

 In closing, Lord Atkin commented that Deeks had argued the case "with great candour and great force", but had failed to convince them of the points in issue.
 The appeal was therefore dismissed, with costs.

-As was the practice of the Judicial Committee at that time, there were no dissenting reasons from other members of the committee.
+As was the practice of the Judicial Committee at that time, Lord Atkin gave the decision for the entire committee, with no reasons from any of the other judges.